Shortest Paths and Convex Hulls in 2D Complexes with Non-Positive Curvature: Background

 One area of active phylogenetics research is how to statistically analyze sets of phylogenetic trees on the same, or roughly the same, set of species.
 Such sets can arise in various ways: from sampling a known distribution of trees, such as that generated by the Yule process \cite{Yule}; from tree inference programs, such as the posterior distribution returned by performing Bayesian inference \cite{mrbayes} or the bootstrap trees from conducting a maximum likelihood search \cite{bootstrap}; or from improvements in genetic sequencing technologies that lead to large sets of gene trees, each of which represents the evolutionary history of a single gene, as opposed to the species' evolutionary history as a whole.
 Traditionally, most of the research in this area focused on summarizing the set of trees, although recent work has included computing variance \cite{Bacak, MillerOwenProvan} and principal components \cite{Nye2014}.

-It is an open question to find a good way to compute confidence regions for a set of phylogenetic trees.
-While work has been done on proving a central limit theorem for the BHV tree space \cite{CLT2}, even the equivalent of a Gaussian distribution is not fully known on the BHV tree space, and thus this approach can not yet be used to compute confidence regions.
-In \cite{Holmes2005}, Holmes proposes applying the data depth approach of Tukey \cite{Tukey} for Euclidean space to the BHV tree space, namely peeling convex hulls.
-The convex hull is the minimum set that contains all the data points, as well as all geodesics between points in the convex hull.
+It is an open question to find a good way to compute confidence regions for a set of phylogenetic trees. \megan{Willis \cite{willis2017confidence} recently proposed a method for constructing confidence sets based on the Central Limit Theorem for BHV tree space \cite{CLT2, CLTcomplete}.} \megan{An alternative, non-parametric approach was proposed by Holmes \cite{Holmes2005}, who suggested applying the data depth approach of peeling convex hulls for Euclidean space \cite{Tukey} to the BHV tree space.} \remove{In \cite{Holmes2005}, Holmes proposes applying the data depth approach of Tukey \cite{Tukey} for Euclidean space to the BHV tree space, namely peeling convex hulls. } The convex hull is the minimum set that contains all the data points, as well as all geodesics between points in the convex hull.
 By peeling convex hulls, we mean to compute the convex hull for the data set, and then remove all data points that lie on the convex hull.
 This can then be repeated.
 To get the 95\% confidence region, for example, one would remove successive convex hulls until only 95\% of the original data points remain.

 If we keep peeling convex hulls until all remaining points lie on the boundary of the convex hull, then we can take their Fr\'echet mean \cite{Bacak, MillerOwenProvan} to get an analog of the univariate median of Tukey \cite{Tukey}.
 This could also be a useful one-dimensional summary statistic for a set of trees.
 Many of the most-used tree summary statistics have a tendency to yield a degenerate or non-binary tree, which is a tree in which some of the ancestor relationships are undefined.
 This is considered a problem by biologists, but such a univariate median tree found by peeling convex hulls would likely be binary if all trees in the data set are.